-Salary:
+Faculty Position in Probability Salary:

-Contract:
+£68,857 Contract:

-Permanent

-Location:
+Permanent Location:

-Centre for Mathematical Sciences
+Centre for Mathematical Sciences Department:

-Department:

-Department of Pure Mathematics and Mathematical Statistics
+Department of Pure Mathematics and Mathematical Statistics Responsible to:

-Responsible to:

-Head of Department

-Working Pattern:
+Director of the Statistical Laboratory Working Pattern:

-Full Time

-The University of Cambridge has a Hybrid Working Policy that aims to enable as many staff as possible to work in a hybrid way if they so wish, whilst recognising that some roles will include tasks that can only be performed on University premises.
+Full Time The University of Cambridge has a Hybrid Working Policy that aims to enable as many staff as possible to work in a hybrid way if they so wish, whilst recognising that some roles will include tasks that can only be performed on University premises.

 Purpose of the role

-The Department of Pure Mathematics and Mathematical Statistics at the University of Cambridge is seeking to recruit three new Faculty members who can contribute to research and teaching in Pure Mathematics from September 2025 (or by agreement).
+The Department of Pure

+Mathematics and Mathematical

+Statistics at the University of

+Cambridge is seeking to recruit a

+new Faculty member who can

+contribute to research and teaching

+in Probability from September 2025

+or as soon as possible thereafter.